awaistahseen009/DCGAN-Paper-Implementation/README.md

 ## Overview

 This repository contains the implementation of a Deep Convolutional Generative Adversarial Network (DCGAN) for unsupervised representation learning on image data.
 The goal is to train a generator and discriminator using adversarial learning to generate realistic images and learn feature representations.

-The model is trained on the **CelebA dataset**, which consists of more than **200,000 images** of celebrities.
+I replicated the paper and produced very good results on **CelebA Dataset** The model is trained on the **CelebA dataset**, which consists of more than **200,000 images** of celebrities.
 This dataset is widely used for facial attribute recognition and generation tasks.

 ## Table of Contents